nghian95/eCommerceStoreProject/README.md

     - Set up Data Annotations for min/max string length, type, etc. for models
     - Hide empty fields in DeleteProduct
     - Logout
-*OPTIONAL*
+    - Users can leave reviews
+    - Coupon / News Banner at top
+    - newsletter sign up for customer / new unregistered user *OPTIONAL*

     - Redirect from Success/Failure after 5 seconds.
     - Cookie-based Authentication / Identity-based Authentication

-**#DOUBLECHECK#**
+    - Different themes admin can choose from **#DOUBLECHECK#**
     How to pass properties into Action Methods (do we need asp-route-id or the parameter Models.Products or do we need IFormCollection frm)